A

 The Akita Shepherd only needs weekly brushes with a simple slicker brush or (for longer coats) a pin brush to remove loose hair, although grooming may need to take place daily during the heavy shedding season.
 No other special actions are required to keep the coat in peak condition.
 Bathing with an appropriate shampoo should only be done when the dog gets particularly dirty.

 Owners will need to clip the nails about once every month or two to keep them from becoming uncomfortable for the dog.
-You should also try to clean out the ears on a regular basis and brush the teeth almost daily with dog-based toothpaste.
+You should also try to clean out the ears regularly and brush the teeth almost daily with dog-based toothpaste.

 Training

-This dog needs the guidance of a strong and firm owner who acts the part of the leader but doesn’t raise your voice or react in an overly negative manner.
+This dog needs the guidance of a firm owner who acts the part of the leader but doesn’t raise their voice or react in an overly negative manner.
 This dog should respond best to positive reinforcement methods.
 If you need some help with the training process, then you might want to contact a local trainer.

 Exercise